Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Introduction

 On the other hand, consider $\Gamma'=\{(x=1),(x=0), (x=y)\}$.
-Then \MinSAT{\Gamma'} is in P, as observed above.
-Furthermore, \SAT{\Gamma} and \SAT{\Gamma'} are equivalent problems, since any constraint $R_4(a,b,c,d)$ can simply be split into $(a=b)$ and $(c=d)$.
+Similarly as \MinSAT{\{(x=1),(x=0),(x \to y)\}} is equivalent to the problem of finding a minimum cut in a directed graph, \MinSAT{\Gamma'} is equivalent to the problem of finding a minimum cut in an undirected graph, and hence is in P. Furthermore, \SAT{\Gamma} and \SAT{\Gamma'} are equivalent problems, since any constraint $R_4(a,b,c,d)$ can simply be split into $(a=b)$ and $(c=d)$.
 For the same reason, \MinSAT{\Gamma} has a 2-approximation, since breaking up a constraint over $R_4$ into separate constraints $(a=b)$ and $(c=d)$ at most doubles the number of violated constraints in any assignment.
-This illustrates the difference in the care that needs to be taken in an FPT/W[1]-dichotomy, compared to approximability results.
+This illustrates the difference in the care that needs to be taken in an \classFPT/\classWone-dichotomy, compared to approximability results.